varunjain79/satkaponi.github.io/_services/Digital Marketing.md

 Our approach: We follow an integrated approach across all the channels of communication and we intertwin client’s social media story into other media.
 We believe in carrying branding and social media advertising in congruence.

 How it works:
-- (a)	Whom to target: Finding out the right set of audience from billions of social media account is the most crucial part.
+- **Whom to target**: Finding out the right set of audience from billions of social media account is the most crucial part.
 Our experts help you do just that, with the experience they have, across geographies
-- (b)	Why would they come to you: A consumer may come to your page for varied reasons, which include direct incentive, or entertainment, or any other indirect incentives.
+- **Why would they come to you**: A consumer may come to your page for varied reasons, which include direct incentive, or entertainment, or any other indirect incentives.
-- (c)	How to filter qualified leads: Not all the consumers who have come to your page are actually looking for the products/service offering.
+- **How to filter qualified leads**: Not all the consumers who have come to your page are actually looking for the products/service offering.
 Filtering them helps you right size the traffic and do quality sales
-- (d)	Selling the product/service: This is the final step where consumer actually takes a purchase decision.
+- **Selling the product/service**: This is the final step where consumer actually takes a purchase decision.
 This part needs to be embedded in the journey so well, that consumer drop outs are least